webscreens/screen-enumeration/EXPLAINER.md

   * Useful for customizing the appearance of content when the hosting window spans across multiple displays with different pixel ratios.
   * TBD: How to effectively pair this with `window.devicePixelRatio`?
-* `Screen.name` or `Screen.id`: A name or identifier for this display.
+* `Screen.id`: An identifier for this display.
-  * The user agent could supply basic names, like "Screen 1" instead of more sensitive device-specific names, to reduce the fingerprintable surface.
+  * Useful for persisting window placements for certain displays.
   * Useful for prompting/notifying users about window placement actions.
-  * Useful for persisting window placements for certain displays.
+  * Useful for notifying users about screen configuration changes.
+  * Perhaps simple ordinals (0, 1, 2, ...) or temporary randomly generated site-
+    and device-specific unique ids.
+These should minimize the fingerprintable surface while offering a semi-persistent way of denoting a given display.
 * `Screen.touchSupport`: True if the display supports touch input.
   * Useful for showing controls on the touch-enabled display in a meeting room.